THANK A FARMER: Ervin Township Meats raising, selling local beef

 “Our main goal is to get that direct farm to table approach here locally,” McClain said.

-To do that, Ervin Township Meats participate in the Kokomo Farmers Market and have their own freezer in downtown‘s The Market Store & Cafe, 119 W. Sycamore St., that sells their meat.
+To do that, Ervin Township Meats participate in the Kokomo Farmers Market and have their own freezer in downtown‘s The Radish Market & Cafe, 119 W. Sycamore St., that sells their meat.

 The business sells all the major beef cuts one would expect — New York Strip, sirloin and top sirloin, ribeye, ground beef and more.
 The company also offers their cows in quarters, halves and as a whole for those who like to stock up the freezer.